aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 -------------------

 The :py:class:`~optpolicy_functions.OptimalPolicy` class is designed to discover the optimal policy tree in a computationally efficient and tractable way.
 While the basic logic follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ , the details of the programmatic implementation differ.
-For instance, in contrast to policytree, the optpoltree allows you to consider constraints regarding the maximal shares of treated observations, detail treatment costs and different policy scores.
+For instance, in contrast to policytree, the optpoltree allows you to consider constraints regarding the maximal shares of treated observations, treatment costs and different policy scores.

 Implementation